henriksundeodegard/context-adaptive-architecture/README.md

 > **Vibe architecting** is the practice of designing systems that evolve with their users - emotionally, contextually, and intentionally.
 >
 > These systems don’t just automate.
-They adapt, reflect, and grow alongside us - embedding context awareness, self-agency, and built-in feedback into their architecture.
+They adapt, reflect, and evolve alongside us - embedding context awareness, self-agency, and built-in feedback into their architecture.
 >
 > It extends the concept behind _vibe coding_ by introducing long-term adaptability, transparent evolution, and intentional friction.